rocky/python-decompile-cfg/README.rst

 ============

 A native Python cross-version decompiler and fragment decompiler.
-A reworking of uncompyle6_.
+A reworking of decompyle3_.

 Introduction
 ------------

 *decompile_ng* translates Python bytecode back into equivalent Python source code.
-It accepts bytecodes from Python version 3.7 on.
+It accepts Python version 3.10 bytecode.

-For decompilation of older Python bytecode see uncompyle6_.
+For decompilation of older Python bytecode see decompyle3_.

 Why this?
 ---------

-Uncompyle6 is awesome, but it has has a fundamental problem in the way it handles control flow.
+Decompyle3 and uncompyle6 are awesome, but they still have a fundamental problem in the way it handles control flow.
 In the early days of Python when there was little optimization and code was generated in a very template-oriented way, figuring out control flow-structures could be done by simply looking at code patterns.

 Over the years more code optimization, specifically around handling jumps has made it harder to support detecting control flow strictly